3.0 ROUTE AND SUBMIT PROPOSAL

 In this regard, services to be provided by the COR include the following:

-- Review the proposal with special attention to the layout, grammar, tenses, technical soundness and overall quality of presentation, etc.
+- Review of proposals with special attention to the technical soundness, layout, grammar, tenses and overall quality of presentation, etc.

 - Budget (and budget justification) in terms of accuracy and completeness